Preaload Image

 Metastatic Prostate Cancer

+Sometimes, cancer cells can break away from the prostate and rapidly grow, spreading to nearby tissues, a process known as metastasis.
 The lymph nodes closest to the prostate are often the first places where cancer spreads.
 If prostate cancer has reached the lymph nodes at the time of diagnosis, there is a higher likelihood that it may have also spread to other parts of the body.

 When prostate cancer cells enter the bloodstream, they can travel to various sites throughout the body.
 They most commonly spread to bones and, less frequently, to other organs such as the liver, lungs, or brain.
 In 85% to 90% of metastatic prostate cancer cases, bone metastases are observed.